PufferFinance/website-docs/docs/governance-understanding-governance.md

 The minimum two-day review process ensures only quality proposals advance to the voting stage.
 The committee will:

-- Finalize and prepare aproved proposals for voting.
+- Finalize and prepare approved proposals for voting.
 - Request additional refinement from proposals authors, feedback included if required.
 - Archive any rejected proposals with documented reasons for transparency.